 MS students with previous graduate experience in Biostatistics or a related field may apply to transfer up to six credits for graduate-level coursework successfully completed with a grade of B or better.
-The course credits to be transferred must be reviewed by the student's academic advisor and approved by the Department Chair and Assistant Dean for Student Affairs.
+The course credits to be transferred must be reviewed by the student's academic advisor and approved by the Pitt Public Health Office of Student Affairs.
 Students who receive transfer credits for GSPH Core Courses must complete the GSPH Core Course Exemption Form in addition to the credit transfer paperwork to exempt out of those classes.
-Students who receive transfer credits for BIOST 2087 must complete the BIOST Course Exemption Form in addition to the credit transfer credit paperwork must be complete by the end of a student's first term.
+Students who receive transfer credits for BIOST 2087 must complete the BIOST Course Exemption Form in addition to the credit transfer paperwork to exempt out of the class.
+All transfer credit paperwork must be complete by the end of a student's first term.